Obsessive Compulsive Disorder

 There is no need to apologize.
 We are sorry to hear of the strain you are under and hope to help you meet the challenges you face.

 We would like to emphasize that the laws of niddah, like the Torah itself, are designed for human beings in all their imperfection, and not for angels.
 The laws as you know them already have many protective layers and stringencies built into them.
 (For example, many halachic authorities do not consider scabs to be chatzitzot, even if they are not soaked.)
 Thus, our sages ensured that, for someone making an effort to avoid transgression, it is very unusual for a serious transgression to take place.
 And an unwitting transgression is not regarded with the same severity as a willful one.

 The Torah entrusts each woman to observe these mitzvot as necessary and HaShem is forgiving.
 B”H, you will find the strength to be more trusting and forgiving of yourself.

 It would be helpful for your therapist to learn more about taharat hamishpacha.
-Our sister site for healthcare professionals, www.jewishwomenshealth.org , is designed to provide background information to clinicians.
-For starters, the articles "Introduction to the Laws of Niddah" and "Pscyhological Issues in Halachic Observance" may be of use.
-(You can print these out for her if she has limited internet access.)
+Our sister site for healthcare professionals, www.jewishwomenshealth.org, is designed to provide background information to clinicians.
+For starters, the articles “Introduction to the Laws of Niddah” and “Pscyhological Issues in Halachic Observance” may be of use.
+(You can print these out for her if you like.)
 It could also be important for her to develop a working relationship with your rabbi.
 You could ask her and your rabbi if they are open to being in contact as part of your treatment.